sagemath/trac_to_gh/Issue 9599.md

 # Issue 9599: re-merge #1396 and insure that Sage starts on t2.math

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/9599

 Original creator: ddrake